 The Escrow Holder Will Not:

-• Advise you - the escrow agent must stay at a fair, third-party status
+• Tell you what's best - the escrow agent stays at an impartial, third-party status

 The Escrow Holder Will: